Lessons I learned transitioning my company to ‘working from anywhere’

-For many business leaders, it took a pandemic to recognize that we live in an unplanned world that needs better support for a workforce that is global and digital.
-And this overhaul goes beyond working from home.
+For many business leaders, it took a pandemic to recognize that we live in an unplanned world that needs better support for a more global and digital workforce.

 This modern-day situation has shown us that getting remote work to succeed requires a fundamental shift in considering what “working remote” really means.
 This process means removing hierarchical structures and enabling speedy “hyper decision-making.”
 It means supporting a myriad of existing and new touch points as part of the multi-experience economy.
 It means designing our businesses with both customer and employee experiences in mind, in equal measure.